Foreign involvement in the Syrian civil war: Croatian weapons

-In December 2012, a new wave of weapons from foreign supporters were transferred to rebel forces via the Jordanian border in the country's south.
+In December 2012, a wave of weapons from foreign supporters were transferred to rebel forces via the Jordanian border.
 The arms included M79 Osa anti-tank weapons and M-60 recoilless rifles purchased by Saudi Arabia from Croatia.
-Previously, most of the weapons were delivered via the Turkish border in the north.
+Previously, most of the weapons were delivered via Turkey.
 However, much of the arms unintentionally ended up in the hands of Islamist rebels.
 The goal for the change in routes was to strengthen moderate rebels and to bring the war closer to Damascus.

-According to Jutarnji list, a Croatian daily newspaper, there were an unusually high number of sightings of Ilyushin 76 aircraft owned by Jordan International Air Cargo at Pleso Airport in Zagreb, Croatia on 14 and 23 December 2012; 6 January; and 18 February 2013.
-In early January 2013, Yugoslav weapons were seen used in battles in the Dara'a region near Jordan.
-Then, in February 2013, Yugoslav weapons were seen in videos posted by rebels fighting in the Hama, Idlib, and Aleppo regions.
+According to Jutarnji list, a Croatian daily newspaper, an unusually high number of Ilyushin 76 aircraft owned by Jordan International Air Cargo landed at Pleso Airport in Zagreb, Croatia on 14 and 23 December 2012; 6 January; and 18 February 2013.
+In early January, Yugoslav weapons were seen used in battles in the Dara'a region near Jordan.
+In February, Yugoslav weapons were seen in videos posted by rebels fighting in Hama, Idlib, and Aleppo.
 Danijela Barišić of Croatia's Foreign Ministry and arms-export agency denied that such shipments had occurred.
-Saudi officials have declined requests for interviews about the shipments for two weeks.
-Ukrainian-made rifle cartridges, Swiss-made hand grenades, Belgian-made rifles are showing up in the rebels' hands but the origin is not clear because Saudi Arabia has insisted on secrecy.
+Saudi officials declined requests for interviews about the shipments for two weeks.
+Ukrainian-made rifle cartridges, Swiss-made hand grenades and Belgian-made rifles showed up in the rebels' hands, but the origin was unclear because Saudi Arabia maintained secrecy.

 Bandar bin Sultan

-In August 2013 the Wall Street Journal reported that Saudi Prince Bandar bin Sultan had been appointed to lead Saudi Arabia's efforts to topple Syrian President Bashar al-Assad, and that the US Central Intelligence Agency considered this a sign of how serious Saudi Arabia was about this aim.
-Bandar was described as "jetting from covert command centers near the Syrian front lines to the Élysée Palace in Paris and the Kremlin in Moscow, seeking to undermine the Assad regime."
-After tensions with Qatar over supplying rebel groups, Saudi Arabia switched its efforts from Turkey to Jordan in 2012, using its financial leverage over Jordan to develop training facilities there, overseen by Bandar's half-brother Salman bin Sultan.
-In late 2012 Saudi intelligence also began efforts to convince the US that the Assad government was using chemical weapons.
-The Saudi government also would be sending prisoners sentenced to death to fight in Syria.
+In August 2013 Saudi Prince Bandar bin Sultan was reported to have been appointed to lead Saudi Arabia's efforts to topple Assad, and that the CIA considered this a sign of Saudi seriousness about this aim.
+Bandar traveled among command centers near the Syrian front lines, Paris, and Moscow, seeking to undermine the regime.
+After tensions with Qatar over supplying rebel groups, Saudi Arabia switched its efforts from Turkey to Jordan in 2012, developing training facilities there, overseen by Bandar's half-brother Salman bin Sultan.
+In late 2012 Saudi intelligence began efforts to convince the US that the Assad government was using chemical weapons.
+The Saudi government allegedly sent prisoners sentenced to death to fight.